du-cki/api_template/README.md

 ## Deployment

-For installing the dependencies, you could run `poetry install --without dev` to install required deps.
+To install the dependencies, run `poetry install --without dev` which installs the non development dependencies.
 For deployment, please refer to the official aiohttp [deployment documentation](https://docs.aiohttp.org/en/stable/deployment.html).

 ## Contributing